iverlg/prosjektoppgave/README.md

-Github-repo related to the writing of our project thesis "The role of North Seas offshore wind in the European energy mix: An analysis of influencing factors" (December 14th 2023)
+Github-repo related to the writing of our project thesis " The role of the North Seas’ offshore wind in the European energy mix: An analysis of influencing factors" (December 14th 2023)

 Description of the folder structure:
 * EMPIRE_extension including all expansions done from the existing OpenEMPIRE model to EMPIRE-OW (new module)